-My focus for 2019 was minimising waste to landfill from our household.
+My major focus for 2019 was minimising waste to landfill from our household.
 Before moving on to new goals for 2020, I thought I’d recap our progress on this front and outline the steps we have taken.

 Emptying the Rubbish Bin